Moral Alignment for LLM Agents: Appendix

-We analyze the results for models trained against a TFT opponent, but the patterns are similar for models trained against another LLM.
-We find that fine-tuning on the \textit{implicit} \textit{IPD} game also modifies the behavior of the model in response to an \textit{explicit} \textit{IPD} prompt based on the same action tokens.
-The change in behavior is consistent with the moral value learned, assuming the agent maps the order of the two tokens onto the order seen during training.
-For example, the production of more \textit{action1} tokens by the \textit{Deontological} agent would mean more cooperative behavior on the \textit{IPD}.
-However, it is possible that the model simply learned to choose the first token of the two (in terms of digit order) in response to \textit{any} similar prompt, rather than responding to the semantics of the \textit{IPD} game in particular.
-To evaluate this, we assessed the models' behavior on three other prompts, which do not mention the \textit{IPD} or any payoffs, but request that an action token be output nonetheless.
 When simply asked to ``choose an action'' (``Action-only''), some of the models (specifically, those fine-tuned with \textit{Game}, \textit{Deontological}, \textit{Utilitarian} or \textit{Game, then Deontological} rewards) output unrelated tokens most of the time.
-On the other hand, the more \textit{consequentialist} models - i.e., those fine-tuned with rewards which somehow depend on the payoffs of the game (namely, \textit{Game},, \textit{Game+Deontological} or the \textit{Game, then Utilitarian}) are biased towards outputting one of the action tokens more than any other symbol in response to this generic ``Action-only'' prompt.
+On the other hand, the more \textit{consequentialist} models - i.e., those fine-tuned with rewards that somehow depend on the payoffs of the game (namely, \textit{Game}, \textit{Game+Deontological} or the \textit{Game, then Utilitarian}) are biased towards outputting one of the action tokens more than any other symbol in response to this generic ``Action-only'' prompt.

 When a prompt explicitly mentions a ``game'' (``Action+Game''), the probability of outputting one of the action tokens increased to over 80\% for most models, and even slightly more so when the test prompt also mentioned a ``state'' (``Action+Game+State'').
-Once again, the specific action tokens chosen in response to these prompts appear to be influenced by the semantics of these tokens on the \textit{IPD} fine-tuning (here, this would mean interpreting \textit{action1} as \textit{Cooperate}, and \textit{action2} as \textit{Defect}).
-For example, we observe that the \textit{Deontological} model was very likely to choose the cooperation token \textit{action1} on these unrelated prompts as well as on the explicit \textit{IPD} (see Figure \ref{fig:overfitting_actions12}).
+The specific action tokens chosen in response to these prompts appear to be influenced by the relative ordering of the tokens used in the \textit{IPD} fine-tuning (here, assuming the same ordering would mean interpreting \textit{action3} as \textit{Cooperate}, and \textit{action4} as \textit{Defect}).
+For example, we observe that the \textit{Deontological} model was very likely to choose the token \textit{action3} (potentially interpreted as cooperation) on these unrelated prompts as well as on the explicit \textit{IPD} (see Figure \ref{fig:overfitting_actions12}).